Ganglion Getting Started Guide

 1. Your Ganglion

 The battery connector on the back can accept 3V to 12V DC power input.
-The pushbutton is a reset button.
 Note the removable orange stickers on the four switches (SW1, SW2, SW3, SW4).
-For more information on the Ganglion Hardware, visit the OpenBCI Ganglion page in the Hardware section.
+For more information on the Ganglion Hardware, visit the OpenBCI Ganglion Hardware Doc.

 2. OpenBCI Ganglion Dongle

-3. Your 6V AA Battery Pack & 4 AA Batteries
+3. Your Lithium Polymer Battery and USB Charger (or 6V Battery Pack & 4 AA Batteries, pre-2023)

-Important note If you are using a non-OpenBCI battery holder, please check the polarity (red +/black -) BEFORE powering up your OpenBCI board.
+Important note If you are using a non-OpenBCI battery holder (not recommended), please check the polarity (red +/black -) BEFORE powering up your OpenBCI board.
 A reversed polarity will burn out your board.

-Your OpenBCI kit comes with 4 plastic feet that can be snapped into the holes of your board to provide extra stability while working.
+If you do not have a board case, your Cyton kit comes with 4 plastic feet that can be snapped into the holes of your board to provide extra stability while working.
+The case and plastic feet cannot be used at the same time.

 5. Gold Cup Electrodes and Paste